NunoSempere/nunosempere.github.io/ESPR-Evaluation/4-Measurements.md

 - How often do you try something new?

 1. People, connections.
-- What is the approximate number of people who you interacted with in the past week?
+- What is the approximate number of people who you interacted with in the past week? ✓
-- What is the approximate number of people you'd be willing to confide in about something personal?
+- What is the approximate number of people you'd be willing to confide in about something personal? ✓
-- What is the approximate number of people who would let you crash at their place if you needed somewhere to stay?
-Their numerical responses were then capped at 300, log transformed, and averaged into a single measure of social support.
+- What is the approximate number of people who would let you crash at their place if you needed somewhere to stay? ✓ Their numerical responses were then capped at 300, log transformed, and averaged into a single measure of social support.

 1. Attitudes towards EA.
 There is no right or wrong answers.
 Our philosophical positions are very diverse, and even include nietzschean philosophy.
 - Do you know what Effective Altruism is
-	- Yes / No but I've heard of it / No.
+	- Yes / No but I've heard of it / No.✓
-- Do you self-identify as an Effective Altruist?
+- Do you self-identify as an Effective Altruist?✓
-- Has Effective Altruism caused you to make donations you otherwise wouldn't?
+- Has Effective Altruism caused you to make donations you otherwise wouldn't?✓
-- Do you expect Effective Altruism to cause you to make donations in the future which you otherwise won't?
+- Do you expect Effective Altruism to cause you to make donations in the future which you otherwise won't?✓
 - If that is the case, what % of your earnings do you expect to donate to ea charities (like Against Malaria Foundation, Malaria Consortium, Schistosomiasis Control Initiative, Evidence Action's Deworm the World Initiative, GiveWell, 80.000 hours, etc) over your life?
+	- Ask this privately
-- What's your overall opinion of Effective Altruism?
+- What's your overall opinion of Effective Altruism? ✓
 - If you had to distribute 1 billion dollars to different charities, on the basis of which criteria would you do it?

 1. Attitudes towards existential risk.